Policies and Procedures

 Students are expected to attend all classes, labs, and clinical rotations according to published syllabi and semester calendars.
 For clinical courses, see the course syllabus regarding the policy on Clinical Absence Record Forms and make-up time.
 Other courses and laboratories require professional courtesy of informing the faculty member if you anticipate being late or absent.
 Students are responsible for all material covered in a missed class or laboratory.

 It should not be assumed that a change in class, lab, or clinical schedule can be accommodated.
-Before making any plans related to a change in class, lab, or clinical schedule, please contact and receive written approval from they appropriate faculty member.
+Before making any plans related to a change in class, lab, or clinical schedule, please contact and receive written approval from the appropriate faculty member.

 To maintain a productive and positive classroom and laboratory experience, the faculty will encourage focused participation in class or lab.
-When students arrive late, leave class, or are engaged in activities not related to the current learning activity, these behaviors can create a less than optimal learning situation and relationship with classmates and faculty.
+When students arrive late, leave class, or are engaged in activities not related to the current learning activity, these behaviors can create a less than optimal learning situation and strain relationships between classmates and faculty.
 The faculty will provide attention to those students who are actively engaged in the learning activity.
-If a faculty member does not reprimand a student while in the class this should not be misconstrued as acceptance of the student’s behavior.
+If a faculty member does not reprimand a student while in the class, this should not be misconstrued as acceptance of the student’s behavior.
 Students who habitually demonstrate a non-participative behavior in the classroom or laboratory will be asked to meet with the instructor and the Division Director to discuss strategies for helping the student participate more productively.

 - Expected to arrive on time and prepared for class or lab